 The DEXA scan is completely painless, and you will not have to make any special preparations except to avoid calcium supplements for 24 hours before the test.

-St. Vincent's HealthCare will send your test results to your doctor for follow up.
+St. Vincent's will send your test results to your doctor for follow up.
 Most insurance companies cover the cost, but it is always good to check with your individual carrier.

-- Cigarette Smoking.
-Do not smoke.
-Smoking affects overall bone development.
+- Smoking affects overall bone development.

-- Exercise.
-Exercise builds bone mass and strengthens bones.
+- Exercise builds bone mass and strengthens bones.
 It can also minimize the effects of osteoporosis on your posture.
 Perform weight bearing exercise (any activity that works your bones and muscles against gravity).
 Under your doctor’s guidance, begin a regular exercise program.